-As of September 30, 2022, the Company is involved in about three hundred disputes, twenty of which indicated as having a "probable" risk of being lost by defense lawyers.
+At June 30, 2022, the Company was involved in approximately 270 disputes, 25 of which were denoted as having a "probable" risk of losing by the defense lawyers.

-In relation to the progress of the aforementioned legal proceedings and based on the information available at the time of closing these Financial Statements, a total amount of 1,364 thousand euros has been allocated to the risk provision.
+In relation to the progress of the aforementioned legal proceedings and based on the information available at the time of closing these Financial Statements, a total amount of 1,397 thousand euros has been allocated to the risk provision.

-In addition, the company received two summons from customers for, inter alia, alleged breaches of contract.
+In addition, subsequent to the end of the half-year period, the company received a writ of summons from one of its customers for, inter alia, alleged breach of contract.
 The Company, including with the support of external lawyers, has qualified the risk of losing the case only as possible and not probable, and therefore has not set aside any specific provision for risks.
-Finally, considering that these litigation proceedings are, at the time of preparation of these Financial Statements, in the introductory stage, the Company will monitor the development of the matter for any consequent determination.
+Finally, considering that this litigation is, at the time of preparation of these Financial Statements, in the introductory stage and that the Company has not yet had access to the records of the case file, the Company will monitor the development of the matter for any consequent determination.